Jeziorak Iława: League history

 In 1956, the football team was promoted to the third division for the first time and played at this level for three consecutive seasons.
 From the 1960s until the 1980s, the club oscillated between the third and fifth league level.

 In 1988, the team was promoted to the third division.
 It marked the start of the most successful period in the club's history.
 From 1989 onwards, Jeziorak's results in the third division improved with each passing season.
 In 1995, the team finished second at the third level.
 However, FC Piaseczno, then a second division club, gave up its place at that level for financial reasons.
 The Warsaw Regional Football Association suggested that a playoff match between the fifteenth team of the second division, Radomiak Radom, and the runner-up at the third level, Jeziorak Iława, was held to decide which team gets the second-tier spot.
 Having been approved by the central authorities, the match was held on 30 July 1995 in Warsaw.
-Jeziorak won 5–1 and gained promotion to the second division (II liga).
+Jeziorak won 5–1 and gained promotion to the II liga.

-During the 1995/96 season, right after having been promoted, Jeziorak was the leader of II liga at the halfway stage.
+During the 1995–96 season, right after having been promoted, Jeziorak was the leader of II liga at the halfway stage.
 Ultimately, the club finished fourth out of 18 teams in the eastern group of the second division.
 This has been the best result in the club's entire history so far.
 The following season, Jeziorak was ranked eight, and one year later - seventh.
-In 1998/99, the season when the number of teams participating in both second division groups was reduced from 18 to 16, Jeziorak finished ninth, avoiding relegation by just one point.
-In 1999/00, the two groups of the second division were merged to create a single II liga that numbered 24 teams.
+In the 1998–99 season, the season when the number of teams participating in both second division groups was reduced from 18 to 16, Jeziorak finished ninth, avoiding relegation by just one point.
+In the 1999–00 season, the two groups of the second division were merged to create a single II liga that numbered 24 teams.
 Jeziorak only managed to finish 20th, as a result of which, the club was relegated to the third division.